stkbailey/data-replication-on-kubernetes/README.md

 # data-replication-on-kubernetes

-Reliable data replication is a critical piece of the

 ELT is the hot new data pipelining pattern, and thousands of data teams are using some combination of Stitch / FiveTran, dbt and a cloud data warehouse to manage their data warehouse.
 There are great SaaS offerings for these tools, but a lot of folks like pain or don't have budget.
 As a small data team at Immuta, we were both.

 This article assumes some familiarity with [Docker](https://docker.com), [Kubernetes](https://kubernetes.io/) and the [Singer](https://singer.io) specification.
 Even if you're new to these technologies, though, I will try to point out helpful resources to get you pointed in the right direction.